necibeahat/Part-of-Speech-Tagger/README.md

     Emissional probability: how likely is for a noun to be 'medicine' (form example above), and a verb to be treat.

 ## Library
-I am using the pomegranate[https://pomegranate.readthedocs.io/en/latest/] library  that has HMM implementation.
+I am using the [pomegranate](https://pomegranate.readthedocs.io/en/latest/) library  that has HMM implementation.

+This site was built using [GitHub Pages](https://pages.github.com/).